jundalisay/spblist/content/en/research/newton/principia/book-3/1-introduction.md

 Our experiments<!--  philosophy -->, must be based on propositions collected by general induction from phenomena as accurately or very nearly true, despite any contrary imaginary hypotheses, until these are corrected by <!--  till such time as --> other phenomena. <!--  occur, by which they may either be made more accurate, or liable to exceptions. --> <!-- This rule we must follow, that --> The argument of induction cannot evaded by hypotheses.

-> *Superhysics Note: Superphysics improves Physics-inductions by getting the general inductions from the feelings noted throughout history which may have escaped most people who have a limited view.
+{{< n n="Superhysics Note: Superphysics improves Physics-inductions by getting the general inductions from the feelings noted throughout history which may have escaped most people who have a limited view.
 These are then put into experiments to create new principles.
-We use data science instead of math to improve the quality of inductions, as well as aid in the expriments, since the brain can only process a limited data set
+We use data science instead of math to improve the quality of inductions, as well as aid in the expriments, since the brain can only process a limited data set" >}}